survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 const validate = require('webpack-validator');

 leanpub-start-insert
-const parts = require('./libs/parts');
+const parts = require('./webpack.parts');
 leanpub-end-insert

 ...

-// Detect how npm is run and branch based on that switch(process.env.npm_lifecycle_event) {
-  case 'build':
-    config = merge(common, {});
-    break;
-  default:
 leanpub-start-delete
-    config = merge(common, {});
+module.exports = function(env) {
+  return merge(common);
+};
 leanpub-end-delete
 leanpub-start-insert
+module.exports = function(env) {
+  if (env === 'build') {
+    return merge(common);
+  }

-    config = merge(
+  return merge(
     common,
+    {
+      // Disable performance hints during development
+      performance: {
+        hints: false
+      }
+    },
     parts.devServer({
       // Customize host/port here if needed
       host: process.env.HOST,
       port: process.env.PORT
     })
   );
+};
 leanpub-end-insert
-}

-module.exports = validate(config);
 ```

 Execute `npm start` and surf to **localhost:8080**.
 Try modifying *app/component.js*.
-It should refresh the browser.
-Note that this is a hard refresh in case you modify JavaScript code.
-CSS modifications work in a neater manner and can be applied without a refresh as we will see in the next chapter.
+It should refresh the browser just like earlier, but now we have the setup needed to enable the rest.
+We'll cover how CSS modifications can be applied without a hard refresh in the next chapter.

 W> *webpack-dev-server* can be very particular about paths.
 If the given `include` paths don't match the system casing exactly, this can cause it to fail to work.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses this in more detail.

 T> You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/** instead of the root.
 It will provide status information within the browser itself at the top of the application.
+If your application relies on WebSockets and you use WDS proxying, you'll need to use this specific url as otherwise WDS own logic will interfere.

 ### HMR on Windows, Ubuntu, and Vagrant